hous3m4ster/chat/README.md

 # chat
-A PHP based chat with WebSockets
+A PHP based chat with WebSocket implementation